GCCMI Compliance Continuum

 Do not demonstrate compliance to the statement at all within your call center

 basic awareness of the practice but no demonstration

 Partial Effective Demonstration of compliance to the statement but not consistently

 Some aspects or parts of the GCCMI CCBP 2.800 Standard Set are met.
 The understanding of the statement is correct, but the manner of adoption is not effective though

 Full Effective demonstration of compliance with the statement effectively and consistently

 Consistent, highly effective, adopt this practice in most complex situation and environment.
 The call center acts entirely in accordance to GCCMI CCBP-SS 2.800 Standard Set

-As our approach to best practice standards is holistic, so are the scoring results of CC-PASS.
+As our approach to best practice standards is holistic, and crisis-fit (Covid-19), so are the scoring results of CC-PASS.
 If a call center scores less than 70% in compliance to a certain Standard Set but the overall scores across all Strategic Business Capabilities is 70% or more, the call center would still be entitled to the certification.